 " page, in the "Panels timer period

 " configurator select the variable (object) named "Temperature".
-Check the "Relative path" checkbox.
+Check the "Relative path" configurator.

 : The path to the "Temperature" object can be defined as absolute or relative.
 In our case it is better to use the relative path.
 Based on the relative path definition it would be possible to, for example, copy the Boiler1 folder and the data binding would still be connected with the correct data.
 If the absolute path was used then the connection would still point to the Temperature variable in "Boiler1".

-This way, you have just created a data binding between the PmiText
+This way, you have just created a data binding between the configurator of the PmgNumber

 of the "Temperature" variable.
 In the data binding button, you can now see "PP"

 Current value of some variable can be displayed in both text and graphic way.
-Create a new graphic item of the Bar
+Create a new object of the Bar

 The data binding that will modify the height of the bar can be created the similar way as the binding to text field.

-- Click your mouse and select the PmiText
+- by clicking the mouse select the PmgString

-- Press and hold the Ctrl key (i.e. activating the copy operation), move your mouse cursor to the desired item, press the left mouse button and then move the mouse curso to the desired location where you want to place the copied item.
-The copied item is placed once the mouse button is released.
+- Press and hold the Ctrl key (i.e. activating the copy operation), move your mouse cursor to the desired object, press the left mouse button and then move the mouse cursor to the desired location where you want to place the new object.
+The copied object is placed once the mouse button is released.

-- Now you need to configure this item in order to used it for data input.
+- Now you need to configure this object in order to used it for data input.
 Type of editing

 : Editing on value location.

-Create the data binding the similar way as in previous items and connect this graphic item with the "Power" variable.
+Create the data binding the similar way as in previous Pmg objects and connect this object with the "Power" variable.

-In the graphic item selection window select the"Slider (PmiSlider)" group and choose the Slider with scale" item.
-It is a PmiSliderPane
+object selection window select the"Slider (PmgSlider)" group and choose the Slider with scale" item.
+It is a PmgSliderPane

-Now we can do one handy setting, that will instruct the application to open your panel when launched.
+Now we can do one handy setting, that will instruct the application to open your panel after starting the application.
 Select the "Workspace"